FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-chair-marta-belcher-testifies-before-us-senate-banking-committee.md

 created-on: 2023-04-21T07:27:16.879Z
 updated-on: 2023-04-21T07:27:16.879Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
-f_description: "Filecoin Foundation Board Chair Marta Belcher testified before the U.S. Senate Committee on Banking, Housing, and Urban Affairs on July 27 in a hearing titled “Cryptocurrencies: What are they good for?”
+description: "Filecoin Foundation Board Chair Marta Belcher testified before the U.S. Senate Committee on Banking, Housing, and Urban Affairs on July 27 in a hearing titled “Cryptocurrencies: What are they good for?”
 Marta’s testimony highlighted the benefits of cryptocurrency and explained Filecoin as one example of a use case that could serve as the foundation for the next generation of the Internet."
-f_featured: false
+featured: false
-f_image:
+image:
   url: /assets/images/64423ad4d7488e39d6b03c3a_0-oh5oa7medvgzjscu.png
   alt: null
-f_post-date: 2021-07-29T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
 slug: filecoin-foundation-chair-marta-belcher-testifies-before-us-senate-banking-committee
-date: 2023-10-06T13:37:35.269Z
+recommended-posts: []
+metadata: null
 ---

 Filecoin Foundation Board Chair Marta Belcher testified before the U.S. Senate Committee on Banking, Housing, and Urban Affairs on July 27 in a hearing titled “Cryptocurrencies: What are they good for?”
 Marta’s testimony highlighted the benefits of cryptocurrency and explained Filecoin as one example of a use case that could serve as the foundation for the next generation of the Internet.